placebokkk/ctc-asr/README.md

-# ASR E2E acoustic model training with CTC in pythorch
+# ASR E2E acoustic model training with CTC in pytorch

 I am a newbie in pytorch.
 I create this repo to learn pythorch and E2E asr modeling.